 The British Society for Neuroendocrinology supports members at every stage of their career.
 We do this through our grant schemes and the following range of awards:

-- Julia Buckingham Award - in honour of Julia Buckingham, this prize recognises the achievement and potential of an up-and-coming scientist within the BSN at the BSN annual meetings.
+- Julia Buckingham Award - in honour of Julia Buckingham, this prize recognises the achievement and potential of an up-and-coming scientist within the BSN (up to 1 year following completion of PhD) at the BSN annual meetings.

 - BSN Student Presentation Prize – awarded to the three best poster presentations at the BSN annual meeting.